Seeking Canadian designers and cool international brands in Toronto? Update your closet at these top menswear shops.

 Lost & Found

 Shop made-in-North-America clothing while smelling the aromatic coffee at this eclectic Ossington location.
 Lost & Found is a testament to the neighbourhood—diverse, unique and inherently Torontonian.
 The exposed brick walls offer up a perfect backdrop to the timeless styles and iconic brands found here.
-Lost & Found is the perfect place to peruse rugged Americana gear.
-44 Ossington Ave.
+Lost & Found is the perfect place to peruse rugged urban casual gear.

 Better™ Gift Shop

 Avi Gold’s newest project, Better™ Gift Shop is making waves across the Toronto fashion scene with celebrities like Lebron James spotted wearing the streetwear brand’s clothing.
-The store’s unique gift shop aesthetic lends itself nicely to the well-curated vintage clothing and iconic shop tees done in collaboration with famous artists and brands.
+The Kensington Market-adjacent store’s unique gift shop aesthetic lends itself nicely to the well-curated vintage clothing and iconic shop tees done in collaboration with famous artists and brands.
 The gift shop also has carefully selected accessories, books and prints, all helping fuel Toronto’s growing streetwear fashion scene.
-558 Dundas St. W.

 Muttonhead

-This brick-and-mortar store stands as a testament to true Canadian quality clothing.
+With multiple locations including cozy Roncesvalles Village, these brick-and-mortar stores stand as testament to true Canadian quality clothing.
 50 per cent of the fabrics found at the store are made by them and for them, meaning the quality of clothing is noticeably superior.
 Muttonhead’s locally made and fair trade clothing is completely gender-neutral and designed with all ages, shapes and sizes in mind.
-Multiple locations including 337 Roncesvalles Ave.

 Gotstyle

 A home-grown success story, Gotstyle was born in 2005 out of the need for a mid-level price point for Toronto’s dapper gentleman.
-Over 10 years later, it now boasts two locations on Bathurst and in the Distillery Historic District and has been a longstanding go-to for streetwear lovers and debonair dudes alike.
+Over 10 years later, it now boasts two locations with one in the Distillery Historic District and the second in the new Well complex.
+It has been a longstanding go-to for streetwear lovers and debonair dudes alike.
 They have everything from $25 graphic tees to $1,300 suits, but don’t expect anything too subtle—Gotstyle is known to have a flair for quirky prints and unconventional cuts mimicking the natural style of Toronto’s stylish gents.
-Multiple locations including 21 Trinity St.

 Harry Rosen

-The granddaddy of Canadian menswear retailers, Harry Rosen has been styling sophisticated Canadian men since 1954.
+The granddaddy of Canadian menswear retailers (with locations across Toronto and Canada), Harry Rosen has been styling sophisticated Canadian men since 1954.
 Harry himself no longer does the buying, but the focus on luxury suiting hasn’t changed, with brands like Boss, Tom Ford and Ermenegildo Zegna filling out the racks next to shirts, accessories and fine footwear.
-Multiple locations including 82 Bloor St. W.